HermesGermany/galapagos/docs/Demo Setup.md

 Note that you may encounter problems with Kafka when running on "only" 1 GB of RAM.
 We observed multiple restarts (due to Out Of Memory) of the Kafka pods when using 1 GB memory as a limit.

+## Connect to the Kafkas from outside

+See [this discussion](https://github.com/HermesGermany/galapagos/discussions/5) for information and hints on this.

 ## Cleanup / Restart Demo Setup

 Use the `clear-demo.sh` script in the `demo` subfolder to delete all created namespaces from your Minikube.
 This may